top of page

 Seneca Basket - Unknown date [National Museum of the American Indian]

-The history of the various surveys of the Hopewell earthworks is a story by itself.
+The history of the various surveys of Hopewell earthworks is a story by itself.
 Since many sites have been permanently destroyed, old surveys are the only information on some works.
 The earliest description of the earthworks was in 1820 and titled Description of the Antiquities Discovered in the State of Ohio and Other Western States by Caleb Atwater.
-[Atwater 1820] Atwater left Massachusetts and had a career as a minister after his first wife died.
-He remarried and moved to Circleville, Ohio in 1815 where he started a legal profession.
+[Atwater 1820] Atwater had a career as a minister in Massachusetts.
+After his first wife died, he remarried and moved to Circleville, Ohio in 1815 where he started a legal profession.
 He founded Ohio's public education system.
-[U.S. National Park Service 2024] Circleville was built inside a large circular earthwork connected to a large square enclosure.
-The town was originally laid out to conform to this pattern with part of it within the circular enclosure.
-Starting in 1837, the circular embankments were removed and the circular pattern of the town was turned into rectangular parcels.
-By 1857 the circle had been squared.
+[U.S. National Park Service 2024] Circleville was built inside a large double circle of earthworks connected to a large square enclosure.
+The town was originally laid out to conform to this pattern with part of it within the circular enclosures.
+Starting in 1837, both circular embankments were removed and the circular pattern of the town was turned into rectangular parcels.
+By 1857 the circles had been squared.
 [Reps 1955] Atwater is important because his descriptions include features lost before the first surveys.

 N’omi Greber was Curator of Archaeology at the Cleveland Museum of Natural History until her death last year.
 Among other discoveries, she coined the term "Great House."
 Many of what were thought to be Hopewell mounds were originally large structures that were later decommissioned, burned, and buried.
-In the following quote, she is talking about assemblages of artifacts found near or in graves, and her comments could refer not only to the earthworks but to many of the current unknowns about Hopewell culture.
+In the following quote, she is talking about assemblages of artifacts found near or in graves.
+Her comments could refer not only to the earthworks but to many of the current unknowns about Hopewell culture.

 “As usual, any estimate of Ohio Hopewell activities is hampered by the lack of even a relative chronological yard stick.
 For example, do the known large deposits represent the entirety of the Hopewell era?
 Certainly they do not represent the entirety of the ceremonial/ritual/political/economic activities.
 What is the relative chronology of these deposits, particularly compared with those of Tremper and Seip?
 Are great artifact deposits and monumental structures coeval or spaced through time?
 What is the relative chronology of the construction of major mounds and large enclosures, especially at sites where both appear?
 Until there is a well documented time line for Ohio Hopewell, we will need to continue constructing our hypothetical cultural interpretations on very shifting sands of time.”
 [Greber 1996]